Ping.sg Holiday Logos

 Christmas 2007

 It’s always fun designing stuff for Christmas.
 I gave the logo an icy, translucent effect (note how the candy cane can be seen through the ice) and dotted the “i” with a snowflake.
-In the foreground are a bunch of colorful gift boxes and Christmas baubles.
+In the foreground are a bunch of colourful gift boxes and Christmas baubles.
 As a finishing touch, I let the “g” wear a woolly Santa hat!

 Hari Raya Haji 2007: